 Survival Kits for Senior Citizen Care – A Must Have At Home

-You may think you don’t need an emergency survival kit until it’s too late.
+You may think you don’t need emergency kits until it’s too late.
 Whether you live in the Nevada desert or a cozy New York apartment, you must be prepared for tomorrow’s uncertainties.

 Avoid getting into a comfort zone where you have everything you need within arm’s reach.
 Yet, a simple evacuation during a natural disaster can leave you without your essentials at a moment’s notice.

-You can’t compromise on emergency preparedness if you have special needs or take prescription medication.
+You can’t compromise on emergency preparedness if you have special needs or take prescription medications.
 Your life and that of your loved one may depend on additional resources.

 The basic items you take for granted, such as toilet paper, medication, and water, might not be easily accessible if you are stranded after an evacuation.
 Moreover, seniors and older adults may be left without much help when push comes to shove.